Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This delicious crustless vegetable quiche is perfect for brunch and substantial enough for a light dinner.
-The freshly baked quiche is wonderful, but the leftovers are just as good, and you can enjoy them warm or cold.
+This crustless vegetable quiche is perfect for brunch and substantial enough for dinner.
+The freshly baked quiche is wonderful, and the leftovers are just as good.

 Crustless quiches are great.
 I love flaky crusts - who doesn't!
 But foregoing the crust enables you to focus on the wonderful flavors of the filling.
 I especially like this quiche.
 It is gorgeous - so colorful with all the vegetable colors, and I love that it contains so many veggies!
 I serve it often for brunch, and everyone raves about it.